 — Luke 13:34-35 NLT

 Doesn't this passage, this haunting cry of Jesus, seem very poignant even today?
 God longs to bless the people of Jerusalem.
-In fact, the Gospel of Luke and the book of Acts remind us again and again of God's love for the great cities of the world—Jerusalem, Antioch, Ephesus, Athens, Corinth, Rome ... and how he longs to reach them with his grace through the Gospel.
-Yet so often the cities, like Jerusalem which will be the scene of Jesus' rejection, reject the message of Jesus.
-Their rejection of God's grace, ethics, and morals ends up bringing destruction on the cities themselves.
-For Jerusalem, however, the rejection of Jesus is the rejection of their Messiah, their hope, and their Savior.
+The Gospel of Luke and the book of Acts remind us again and again of God's love for the great cities of that era in the world — Jerusalem, Antioch, Ephesus, Athens, Corinth, Rome.
+Luke and Acts teach us how God longed to reach them with his grace through the gospel.
+Unfortunately, those cities rejected the message of Jesus as Jerusalem did.
+Their rejection of God's grace, ethics, and morals resulted in disasters for the cities themselves.
+For Jerusalem, however, the denial of Jesus was a worse rejection.
+Jesus was the Jewish Messiah, the promised hope of their Scriptures, sent to be their Deliverer.
 Let's not be guilty of the same rejection.
 Let's understand God's desire to bring us under his wing of protection and respond by offering him our hearts, souls, minds, and strength.

 Tender Shepherd, my heavenly Father, thank you for your Son and my Savior and Lord.
 Use me to be a blessing to my city and empower me to share your saving grace given through Jesus, in whose name I pray.
 Amen.

 About This Devotional

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware.